rachelspratt/code-for-probabilistic-assessment-of-METOP-and-SAR1-wind-stress/README.md

 Rough code for the creation of SAR wind stress to estimate vertical transport.
 The initial code for estimating wind direction and surface transport.
 Code is situated in Coastal California.
-Jpeg analysis in an Asian study site is included.
+Jpeg analysis in similar latitude for comparison analysis in Eastern Hemisphere is included for comparison of coastal dynamics.